anbu-05/RISCV_project/progress/Progress.md

 ---
 - i need to make a testbench for the sram module
 - i need to recreate the github repo for this project properly (referring to how i did it for vyadh)

+### Oct 5
+- reformated the RISCV github page (didnt check the README tho)
+	- discovered about worktrees, finally understood how branches work on the directory.